thegeekyb0y/sklearn-cheat/README.md

   imputed_data = imputer.fit_transform(data)
 ```
 ---
-### Feature Scaling
+## Feature Scaling
+### StandardScaler:
-- **StandardScaler**: This scaler standardizes features by removing the mean and scaling to unit variance.
+This scaler standardizes features by removing the mean and scaling to unit variance.
 It is particularly useful when the features have different units or scales, as it ensures that each feature contributes equally to the distance calculations used in many machine learning algorithms.
 Standardization is often a prerequisite for algorithms that assume normally distributed data.
 ```python
 from sklearn.preprocessing import StandardScaler import numpy as np